Coaching

 My approach

-You’ll get a space for going deep on what’s most important to you facilitated by someone who’s an attentive listener, a curious soul, and genuinely cares about your flourishing.
-Having such a space while getting the undivided attention of another thoughtful and capable person is incredibly effective.
-Two minds are better than one.
+You’ll get a space for going deep on what’s most important to you facilitated by someone who’s an attentive listener and cares about your flourishing.
+Having such a space while getting the undivided attention of another thoughtful and capable person can be effective.
+Two minds tend to be better than one.

-I feel a deep commitment to both who you are now and who you are capable of being.
+I’ll be focused on who you are now and who you are capable of being.
 Most of the time, you’ll feel my warmth, appreciation of the progress you’re making, and curiosity about what you want to work on.
-Other times, you’ll be challenged by my exceptional standards, questions, and suggested directions because it’d be unethical to refrain from using my expertise in altruistic talent development to positively change the trajectory of your life.
+Other times, you’ll be challenged by my questions and suggested directions.
 Collaboratively balancing these two commitments is difficult and that’s why we’ll co-create a feedback culture between us because no one is perfect and you and I aren’t going to be the first ones.

 I recognize that we humans are fascinatingly complex systems with different parts that all interact with each other.
 Maybe your perceived pain point (or bug) is “I’m not productive enough” but the actual problem is that you’ve lost touch with your professional purpose, sleeping suboptimally, or that your schedule is all over the place and lack good habits.

 You almost certainly have great ideas, insights, and theories about how you want yourself and the world to be.
 You’ve read and listened to many books, blogs, and podcasts and you’ve had many inspiring conversations.
 That’s great (👊)!
 Sadly, this isn’t sufficient for your long-term flourishing.
-Consequently, this means that many of your improvements have remained temporary quick fixes or (intense) short-lived emotional relief as opposed to consistent and long-lasting change.
+Consequently, this means that many of your improvements have likely remained temporary quick fixes or short-lived emotional reliefs as opposed to consistent and long-lasting change.
 Therefore, we’ll take substantial care to translate the things we work on into high-quality yet pragmatic implementations and follow up on them.
 Moving you from theory to practice.
-From big ideas to real-world progress.

 He manages to simultaneously be a